kavitaCodes/beading-delight/README.md

 # BeadingDelight
 This project was created to give beadinng enthusiasts an online directory to browse through some of the patterns to make their own beaded jewlery.
-They could browse through some patterns, get thier details,patterns and list of itmes needed.
+They could browse through some patterns, get their details,patterns and list of items needed.
 I have also used Google maps API to give them the addressess to near by bead stores.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.